Dans-labs/dariah/docs/Components.md

 ###### `handleSubmit` function
 A function that is invoked when the form is submitted.
-This function handles all the [redux-form](https://redux-form.com) machinery that is needed.
+This function is passed from [redux-form](https://redux-form.com) and handles all the form submission machinery.
 It also calls a function that you can pass to it as first argument.
 We pass it our `toDb(table, eId, mod)` function.
 This is a function that takes a `values` object, and calls `mod(table, eId, values)`,